 Roger Bannister's fourth challenge

 As an undergraduate reading Medicine at Exeter College, Roger Bannister helped lay an athletics track at Iffley Road.
-A shy but popular young man born in 1929, he had started at Oxford in 1946, aged just 17, and, a passionate runner, been elected president of the university athletic club.
+A shy but popular young man born in 1929, he had started at Oxford in 1946, aged just 17, and, a passionate runner, been elected president of the University athletic club.

 Soon afterwards, on 6 May 1954, he became the first person to run a mile in under four minutes, on the track he had laid.

 Having retired from athletics aged 25, Bannister’s long and distinguished career as a neurologist brought him back repeatedly to Oxford University.
 He returned to Oxford for one of his first jobs, in surgery, and in the early 1960s Oxford awarded him a travelling fellowship to do research at Harvard.
 In 1985, he became Master of Pembroke College, a role he filled until he retired in 1993.
-Sir Roger died on 3 March this year, leaving behind his wife, the artist Moyra Jacobsson, their four children, and 14 grandchildren.
+Sir Roger died on 3 March 2018, leaving behind his wife, the artist Moyra Jacobsson, their four children, and 14 grandchildren.

 But there is something less well known about Sir Roger’s famous Oxford connection.

 Starting in his late 70s, Sir Roger started to explore another path – that of a lifelong learner here at the Department for Continuing Education.
-He took short courses between 2007 and 2012, on topics including philosophy, international relations, history and climate change – and in 2009, Roger Bannister completed our Undergraduate Diploma in Creative Writing
+He took short courses between 2007 and 2012, on topics including philosophy, international relations, history and climate change – and in 2009, Roger Bannister completed our Undergraduate Diploma in Creative Writing.

 The fourth challenge in his life: creative writing